(Section 1 of 12)

-Without delivering subsidy based on individual/household situation, you are either propping up a basic income system that gives subsidy to those who don’t need it, leading to a very expensive programme compared to existing systems, or you are delivering subsidy disproportionately and leaving a chunk of the need population behind.
+Without delivering subsidy based on individual/household situation and make-up, you’re propping up a basic income system that gives subsidy to those who don’t need it, leading to a very expensive programme compared to existing systems.

-After accepting that there’s a problem with uniformly setting thresholds and subsidy levels (as illustrated in Section 8), you may want to resolve the issue and experiment how we could still retain basic income but set them on a more individual basis.
+After accepting that there’s a problem with uniformly setting thresholds and subsidy levels (as illustrated in Section 8), you may want to resolve the issue and experiment how we could still retain a basic income system.

 To avoid distributing subsidy unfairly and disproportionately, we would have to start by taking into account that poverty lines, depending on individual/household make-up and situation, do indeed differ.